Refraction of Light

 2nd:-

-When an object is placed beyond 2F₁ (primary C.O.C), then its real, inverted and diminished image is formed between F₂ & 2F₂.
+When an object is placed between optical center and infinity then virtual , erect and diminished image is formed between optical center and principal focus.

 Rules for Ray Diagrams in Concave Lens